 As part of Athena SWAN, UTS has set an overarching target of 40 per cent academic women in STEMM by 2022.
 The Centre for Audio, Acoustics and Vibration is committed to UTS’s target and supporting the career development of women academics.
 UTS Women in Engineering & IT program fosters a network of passionate females and males who are actively involved in the development of our next generation of young engineering and IT professionals.

-The Centre for Audio, Acoustics and Vibration is recruiting for a Postdoctoral Research Associate or a Postdoctoral Research Fellow to predominately focus on the academic activities associated with a defence project relating to an ARC Discovery Project.
+The Centre for Audio, Acoustics and Vibration is recruiting for a Postdoctoral Research Associate / Fellow to play a key role on academic activities related to the ARC Discovery Project “Discovering how termites use vibrations to thrive in a predators’ world.”
 The position will be based at a 9000 m² transdisciplinary facility that is designed to bring university and industry together to innovate at UTS Tech Lab in Botany and will report directly to Senior Lecturer, Centre for Audio Acoustics and Vibration Dr Sebastian Oberst.

-The Centre for Audio, Acoustics and Vibration main research goal is translational and applied research by studying the acoustics and vibrations of novel materials and signals and those used for vibration, acoustics and robotics (metamaterials, acoustic absorbing materials).
+The Centre for Audio, Acoustics and Vibration main research goal is translational and applied research by studying the acoustics and vibrations of novel materials, including bioinspired materials and signals and those used for vibration, acoustics and robotics (metamaterials, acoustic absorbing materials).

 About the role

-· PhD in Physics or Mechanical/Electrical Engineering or a closely related discipline.
+· PhD in Physics, Mathematical Physics, Mathematics or Electrical Engineering/Computer Science, Theoretical Mechanics or a closely related discipline

-· Refereed publications in reputable international journals of the top quartile of the peer-reviewed scientific literature.
+· Successful record of research achievements, published in high-quality journals of international repute being in the top quartile of the peer-reviewed scientific literature

 This role attracts 17% superannuation (pension) in addition to the base salary.